danielagarciacobos4/PacBio-Assembly-and-annotation-with-RNA-transcripts/README.md

 | **N90** | 15,672,842 bp | 26,947,507 bp | **+ 11.2 Mb** |
 | **Gaps / N_count**| 0 | 92 / 9,200 | Representing 9,200 `N`s |

+1. **Macro-Chromosome Resolution (N50 & L50):** The primary long-read assembly was already remarkably successful at resolving the massive macro-chromosomes typical of snake genomes.
+Because the Contig N50 and Scaffold N50 are virtually identical (~131 Mb), it proves that `hifiasm` had natively traversed major centromeric boundaries.
+2. **Micro-Chromosome Anchoring (N60 - N90):** The true power of the Hi-C scaffolding is revealed in the deep tail of the assembly distribution.
+By analyzing the 3D contact maps, YaHS successfully tethered numerous fragmented micro-chromosomes and disconnected telomeric arms.
+This is evidenced by the massive leaps in contiguity from N60 through N90 (e.g., the N70 metric increased by over 32 million base pairs).
+3. **Structural Error Correction & Gap Introduction:** The scaffolding process introduced 92 physical gaps (exactly 9,200 undefined `N` bases).
+Concurrently, the total sequence count increased slightly from 140 to 178.
+This indicates that the algorithm identified structural misassemblies in the initial graph—such as false inversions or chimeric contigs—actively broke them, and re-oriented them using physical proximity constraints to reflect the true biological karyotype.